Big-Life-Lab/cchsflow/README.md

 ## Important notes

-*Combining CCHS across survey cycles will result in misclassification error and other forms of bias that affects studies in different ways.* The transformations that are described in this repository have been used in several research projects (see reference list), but there are no guarantees regarding the accuracy or appropriate uses.
+*Combining CCHS across survey cycles will result in misclassification error and other forms of bias that affects studies in different ways.* The transformations that are described in this repository have been used in several research projects, but there are no guarantees regarding the accuracy or appropriate uses.

 Care must be taken to understand how specific variable transformation and harmonization with `cchsflow` affect your study or use of CCHS data.
 Across survey cycles, almost all CCHS variables have had at least some change in wording and category responses.
 Furthermore, there have been changes in survey sampling, response rates, weighting methods and other survey design changes that affect responses.